-Shared objectives for the future of the Trout River Pond area of the park are developed with the community.
+Shared objectives for the future of the Trout River Pond area of the park are developed with the community and stakeholders.

-- A joint strategic planning session is organized in 2020 with national park staff, Trout River town council, and local stakeholders. - An investment strategy that considers infrastructure and visitor experiences is developed for the Trout River Pond area by 2021. - The community of Trout River and other stakeholders are engaged in salmon restoration efforts.
+- A joint strategic planning session is organized in 2020 with national park staff, local communities and stakeholders to develop shared objectives. - An investment strategy that considers infrastructure to support the boat tour and day use area is developed for the Trout River Pond area by 2021. - Lower emission alternatives such as electric and hybrid propulsion technologies (including provision of an appropriate source of energy) are investigated by 2026 and, if feasible, incorporated into the boat tour License of Occupation when it is renewed in 2027. - Wayfinding signage to facilitate navigation into and through the community of Trout River to Parks Canada's facilities is developed and installed by 2022. - The community of Trout River and other stakeholders are engaged in salmon restoration efforts.

-The area around the Tablelands trail is carefully managed to accommodate visitation while protecting natural resources, minimizing crowding and parking congestion, and maintaining a safe, high quality visitor experience.
+The area around the Tablelands is carefully managed to accommodate visitation while protecting natural resources and maintaining safe, high quality visitor experiences.

-- Third party proposals for alternative transportation options such as shuttles and buses, ride sharing, bicycles, and e-bikes are considered. - Appropriate parking, a short accessible trail, washroom facilities and nonpersonal interpretation are enhanced as resources permit.
+- Parks Canada will consider third party proposals for alternative transportation options such as shuttles and buses, ride sharing, bicycles, and e-bikes. - At the Tablelands trail, appropriate parking, a short accessible trail, washroom facilities and enhanced non-personal interpretation are provided, as resources permit. - Paved shoulders will be considered when Route 431 between the Discovery Centre and Trout River is recapitalized.